 The Home Office guidance, referred to above, states that:

-“fixed penalty notices, such as those received for road speeding offences will not normally result in refusal unless the person has failed to pay or has unsuccessfully challenged the notice and there were subsequent criminal proceedings resulting in a conviction.
-In such instances, they should be treated in line with the sentence imposed by the court”.
+“A fixed penalty notice will not normally result in refusal unless the person has failed to pay or has unsuccessfully challenged the notice and there were subsequent criminal proceedings resulting in a conviction.
+In such instances, they should be treated in line with the sentence imposed by the court.”

 However, applicants should be aware that if they have a number of fixed penalty notices across a short period of time, this could be taken to demonstrate that they have a disregard for the law and are not of good character.